-At Neturen, we proactively protect the results of our R&D and business activities through intellectual property rights, such as patents (defensive patent strategy), while also proactively obtaining peripheral patents surrounding company's business (offensive patent strategy).
-Based on our management strategy, we are currently focusing on the following:
+At Neturen, we proactively protect the results of our R&D and business activities through intellectual property rights, such as patents (defensive patent strategy), while

 Utilize the IP landscape Establishing a global IP strategy Foster global human resources in intellectual property management To expand our technologies and strength, new market and technologies are explored by analyzing peripheral intellectual properties.
 Defensive and offensive global IP strategy considering market size, cost effectiveness and related legislations of each countries.
 Focus on developing human resources who can handle intellectual property management, including obtaining rights both domestically and internationally, and provide intellectual property education to engineers at each factory.